-This is possibly the most obscure of the national cuisines on our list.
-In a recent survey, Chad was found to have the healthiest diet overall of 140 different ethnic groups that were researched.
-In fact, African countries fared well generally, though Chad is the only one to appear on this list.
-A national dish of the county is boule, a thick porridge which is prepared with grains such as maize, millet and sorghum.
-The market is a focal point of society, meaning that much of their food is fresh, free from preservatives and any unnecessary saturated fats and salt that is common in pre-packaged meals.
-Fortunately as well, the local produce of okra, dried pimento, guava, mangoes, cassava, mutton, goat and fish are all rich in vital nutrients and can be seen as having some similarities to the Paleo Diet.
+Chad, and other African countries, is among some of the healthiest countries diet-wise.
+The market is a focal point of society, meaning that much of their food is fresh, free from preservatives and any unnecessary saturated fats and salt that is common in pre-packaged meals.A national dish of the county is boule, a thick porridge which is prepared with grains such as maize, millet and sorghum.
+Fortunately as well, the local produced okra, dried pimento, guava, mangoes, cassava, mutton, goat and fish are all rich in vital nutrients and can be seen as having some similarities to the Paleo Diet.

-Three pillars of healthy eating are balance, variety and moderation, all of which are demonstrated throughout the Japanese diet.
+Three pillars of healthy eating are balance, variety and moderation, all of which are demonstrated through the Japanese diet.
 In some places in Japan, such as Okinawa, people often live to be over 100 years old, and their diet has a large part to play in this.
-The diet is rich in fruits and vegetables which are shown to have cancer-fighting properties, and staples such as yams, green tea, seaweed, soy foods and shiitake mushrooms have myriad benefits, including being rich in iron, calcium, zinc, copper, omega-3, and antioxidants.
+The diet is rich in fruits and vegetables which are shown to have cancer-fighting properties, and staples such as yams, green tea, seaweed, soy foods and shiitake mushrooms have plenty of benefits, including being rich in iron, calcium, zinc, copper, omega-3, and antioxidants.
 Their eating practices only add to the health benefits, with many of the foods being steamed or quick fried, and at the dining table, many practice the art of Hara Hachi Bu, or eating until you’re 80 percent full.

 Did you know that the average height of a South Korean is some two inches more than that of their northern neighbors?
 This is due in part to their nutrient-rich diet, which has historically been comparable to or exceeding that of the ‘more developed’ western countries, while evading the saturated fats that have made obesity such an epidemic across Europe and North America.
 The low fat diet enjoyed by South Koreans heavily features tofu, noodles, eggs and fish and is often accompanied with a side of kimchi, a fermented dish made of vegetables and a variety of seasonings.
 While Korean barbecue, particularly beef, is one of the nation’s favorite dishes, appetites seem to be more reserved, with the average per capita consumption being 16 pounds of beef per year, compared to the American average of 67 pounds.